Cross Fell : Where Tees is born

 Many of the names of these Viking and Anglo-Saxon gods are very familiar to us today and especially if today happens to be Wednesday, Thursday or Friday.
 These are needless to say the celebrated days of Woden, Thor and Freyja.

-Neighbouring dales to the south of the Balder include Deepdale formed by the Deepdale Beck that joins the Tees east of Barnard Castle and further south, the dale of the River Greta which joins the Tees east of Barnard Castle at Rokeby.
-The Greta runs close to the cross Pennine route of the A66 over Stainmore for much of its course and the main village of the area is Bowes about three miles south west of Barnard Castle.
+Bowes is situated above the dale of the River Greta which joins the River Tees east of Barnard Castle at Rokeby.
+The Greta runs close to the cross Pennine route of the A66 over Stainmore for much of its course and Bowes is the main village of the area, some four miles south west of Barnard Castle.

 The castle, built in 1171 by Richard the Engineer for King Henry II never consisted of anything more than a keep and utilised stones from the Roman fort as building material.

 Bowes village is named from the nearby bow-shaped bends in the River Greta that can still be seen.
 Later the village gave its name to the Bowes family who were a very important part of Teesdale’s history and ancestors of our present Queen.
-This former Yorkshire village should not be confused with the Bowes Museum which is situated in the Durham town of Barnard Castle.
+This former Yorkshire village should not be confused with the Bowes Museum which is situated in the town of Barnard Castle.

 The famed Victorian novelist Charles Dickens was a visitor to Bowes and came here while undertaking research for Nicholas Nickleby.
 Dotheby’s Hall, the fictional school portrayed in the novel, was based on the Bowes Boys Academy and the old school building can still be seen in the village today.
 Whether or not this school and its proprietor were unfairly connected with this work of fiction is an interesting strand of research and debate to explore.